ToniWonKanobi/theoveranalyzed.net/posts/2016/8/26/vesper-2013-2016-ill-miss-you.md

 ### What's Next?

-As far as I can tell, there's nothing out there that totally replicates Vesper---noting in terms of design or function.
-Design-wise, I don't think there's a better looking notes app out there.
+As far as I can tell, in terms of design or function, there's nothing out there that totally replicates what Vesper does.
+Put another way, I don't think there's a better looking notes app out there.

-Function-wise---yes---there *are* more powerful apps out there, but they are almost always *too* powerful (think Evernote).
+Function-wise---yes---there *are* more powerful Notes apps, but they are almost always *too* powerful (think Evernote).
 And with all that power comes the necessary code-savings, like stock `UITextView` classes instead of custom ones.
 That's just not pretty.

 So where does that leave me?